-You tend to either assume the worst in people and withdraw yourself from a potentially fulfilling experience or assume the best in people and give more of yourself, forgetting that you matter just as much too.
+We tend to either assume the worst in people and withdraw ourselves from a potentially fulfilling experience or assume the best in people and give more of yourself, forgetting that we matter just as much too.

-Ask open-ended questions.
-Questions that begin with ‘what’, ‘how’, ‘why’, ‘where’, allow for genuine exploration during a conversation.
+- It is important to ask open-ended questions.
+Questions that begin with ‘what’, ‘how’, ‘why’, ‘where’, create space for genuine exploration during a conversation.

-Give people the opportunity to open themselves up to you.
+- Allow people the opportunity to open themselves in an organic way.
 Some people need more time than others.
+Trust in that flow.

 The bottom line is that we all want to be heard and feel connected.